Sharan-vj/Sharan-vj/README.md

 <h2><center> 😀 ʜɪ ᴛʜᴇʀᴇ 😀</center></h2>

 <!-- Intro -->
 <p align='justify'> Welcome to my GitHub profile!
 I'm Sharan Vj, a passionate AI/ML Engineer and tech enthusiast.
 I'm always excited to explore new ideas, learn from others, and share my knowledge with the community.
 With a strong background in computer science and a keen interest in artificial intelligence, machine learning, and data science, I'm constantly seeking innovative solutions to real-world problems.
-My projects often involve natural language processing, computer vision, and Generative AI, and I'm always looking for opportunities to collaborate with like-minded individuals.
+My projects often involve machine learning, deep learning, natural language processing, computer vision, and Generative AI, and I'm always looking for opportunities to collaborate with like-minded individuals.
 Feel free to browse my repositories, and let's connect if you share similar interests! 😊</p>

 <!-- Social Links -->
 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/sharan-vj)